-SOS relies on the kindness and generosity of Canadians to be able to provide a home for the most vulnerable children of Albania.
+SOS relies on the kindness and generosity of Canadians to be able to provide a home for the most vulnerable children of Chile.

 By becoming a child sponsor you are making a commitment to helping an individual child in need.
 Your gift will help provide a child with food, clothing, education and a loving SOS mother.